 Nearly Matt emulsion and wood paint

-Nearly matt is as it says, very nearly matt it just has a very slight sheen when compared to our chalky matt.
+Nearly matt is as it says, very nearly matt it just has a very slight sheen when compared to chalky matt.
 What that does mean however, is that it’s more durable.
-You can wipe this one down without fear of ruining your beautiful paint job.
+You can wipe this one down without fear of ruining your beautiful paint job (after a suitable ‘hardening-off’ period – usually two weeks).
 Although it is slightly more forgiving than chalky matt, you do still need to follow the eight prep steps above to get that coveted show-home finish.

 Because of its durability, nearly matt paint is perfect for higher traffic areas like a lounge or hallway.
 Small houses would do better with this paint as people and objects often come into contact with walls where space is limited – well that’s the excuse my husband uses anyway 😉 And if you have children’s sticky hands to contend with, then also use this everywhere – apart from high humidity areas that is.
 Nearly matt isn’t well-suited to a damp environment which brings me nicely onto…